OperationSpark/motion-poem/README.md

 Within the `<script id="motion-poem">` in the `index.html` file, you'll find we've set you up with:

 #### Some Useful Variables:
 1. a variable called `draw`: this is a drawing utility to help you draw simple shapes.
-You use it like, `var myRectangle = draw.rect(100, 100, '#CCC');`
+You use it like:
+        `var myRectangle = draw.rect(100, 100, '#CCC');`
 2. a `view` property: you will add your display objects, shapes and images, to this view object using its API `view.addChild(myRectangle);`.
 This will make your shapes visible.
 3. a variable called `canvas`: this represents the full width and height of our drawing space.
 Our `view` is a child of the `canvas`, and you can position your display objects, shapes and images, within the width and height of the canvas by referencing its height and with properties, like: `myRectangle.x = (canvas.width - myRectangle.width) / 2`